You can make a difference in the Apple Support Community!

 -AllDates -- Shortcut for the three most commonly used image timestamps 'DateTimeOriginal', 'CreateDate' and 'ModifyDate' (of which there are often duplicates in ExifIFD, IFD0, XMP-exif, and XMP-xmp specific G1 groups a.k.a. more general EXIF, and XMP G0 groups.
 Not so good for movies because it does not touch 'Keys').
 BTW macOS 10.15-12 Catalina-Monterey Photos.app scrambled the year in .mp4 and .m4v to something like '5828963' if there was no time zone in 'Keys:CreationDate' or 'UserData:DateTimeOriginal' but this was fixed in macOS 13 Ventura and later (exiftool -ver 12.13 or later automatically adds time zone unless its -n option is used).

-ExifIFD:DateTimeOriginal (date/time when original image was taken).
+ExifIFD:DateTimeOriginal (the date/time when original image was created).

-ExifIFD:CreateDate (called DateTimeDigitized by the EXIF spec).
+ExifIFD:CreateDate (called DateTimeDigitized by the EXIF spec is the date/time that the digital file was created).

 ExifIFD:SubSecTimeOriginal (fractional seconds for DateTimeOriginal)